omitobi/carbonate/readme.md

 Most of the functions are not YET adequately tested and there is heavy changes in order to ensure they are indeed useful so please use with care (not in production)

 ## Contributions
-##### More suggestions of useful functionality is welcome to make this an indeed useful work

-## version pre-Alpha 0.0.1a